canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

   Suite whenever they're deployed.
 This detail increases deployment time compared to a generic MAAS installation.

+- When using MAAS 1.9, the default storage layout setting is changed from "LVM" to "flat."
+Some certification tests assume a flat layout, which is the default (and only) option in MAAS 1.8 and earlier.

 Checking the MAAS Configuration
 -------------------------------